darshp623/new-website/README.md

 # Darsh Patel's Personal Website

-A modern, responsive personal portfolio website built with Next.js, React, TypeScript, and Tailwind CSS.
+A modern personal portfolio website built with Next.js, React, TypeScript, and Tailwind CSS.
+Also, Resend, for the Contact Form.

 ## Features

-- 🚀 Built with Next.js 14 and React
+- Built with Next.js 14 and React
-- 💎 Styled with Tailwind CSS
+- Styled with Tailwind CSS
-- 🎨 Beautiful animations with Framer Motion
+- Animations with Framer Motion
-- 📱 Fully responsive design
-- 🌙 Modern UI design with a dark theme
-- ⚡ Fast performance
-- 📊 SEO optimized

 ## Sections